thedevsbuddy/flutter_ignitr/README.md

 ### Features

-Here are some awesome features which you will get by default when scaffolding your project with this starting project.
+Here are some fantastic features you’ll get by default when scaffolding your project with this starter template:

-- **MVCs Pattern**: We are using `MVC` pattern to manage whole project easily as it separates the Logic and UI and models.
-But i added new layer as Service which will help us communicate with APIs.
+- **MVC Pattern**: The project follows the `MVC` pattern, which separates logic, UI, and models for better manageability.
+Additionally, a new service layer has been introduced to facilitate communication with APIs.
-- **Modular Structure**: Most of the developers are the fan of Modular Structure as it gives the flexibility to use a module on any project we build.
+- **Modular Structure**: The modular structure allows developers to reuse modules across different projects, offering greater flexibility and scalability.
-- **Module Generator Tool**: I have built a simple module generator tool to help you generate any module with just a single command.
+- **Module Generator**: A simple module generator tool has been added, enabling you to generate any module with a single command.
-- **Mock-Able Services**: Sometimes we don't have any api to test and build our apps so we need to do some mockups for apps here we cover that as well.
+- **Local File Database**: This project includes a local file database, allowing you to create a data file for each local service and use it to store data efficiently.

 ## New features